Ghislain Cloquet

-Ghislain Cloquet (18 April 1924 - 2 November 1981) was a Belgian-born French cinematographer.
-Cloquet was born in Antwerp, Belgium in 1924.
-He went to Paris to study and became a French citizen in 1940.
+Ghislain Pierre Cloquet (18 April 1924 - 2 November 1981) was a Belgian-French cinematographer and academic.
+He won an Academy Award, BAFTA Award, and Cesar Award for his work on Tess (1979).

+Early life and education

+Cloquet was born in Antwerp in 1924.
+He was educated in Brussels and, after 1940 in Paris.
+He graduated from the ENS Louis-Lumière in 1945, and the Institut des hautes études cinématographiques (IDHEC) in 1947, and became a naturalized French citizen.

+Career

-Cloquet is known for his work with Robert Bresson, though he also collaborated with Claude Sautet, Jacques Demy, André Delvaux, Chris Marker, and Marguerite Duras.
+Cloquet is known for his work with Robert Bresson, though he also collaborated with other prominent French directors like Louis Malle, Claude Sautet, Jacques Demy, André Delvaux, Chris Marker, and Marguerite Duras.
 He shot Jacques Becker's last film, Le Trou, and then worked several times with Becker's son Jean, who was Cloquet's brother-in-law.
-He also worked with several non-French directors, including Woody Allen (Love and Death), Arthur Penn (Four Friends), and, most notably, Roman Polanski, winning an Oscar (on his first nomination) for his work on Polanski's Tess, which he completed after the death of Geoffrey Unsworth.
+He won an Oscar (on his first and only nomination) for his work on Roman Polanski's Tess, which he completed after the death of Geoffrey Unsworth.

+He also worked with several non-French directors, including Woody Allen (Love and Death) and Arthur Penn (Mickey One, Four Friends).

+Teaching

+Cloquet was the head of the cinematography department at his alma mater at the IDHEC from 1954 to 1962, and was its director of studies from 1975 to 1979.
+He co-founded the Institut national supérieur des arts du spectacle et des techniques de diffusion (INSAS) in his former hometown Brussels in 1962, and taught there annually for two months out of the year, until 1974.

+Personal life

 Cloquet married into the Becker filmmaking family (which included directors Jacques and Jean, cinematographer Étienne, and actress Françoise Fabian), when he wed Jacques Becker's daughter Sophie, then a script girl.

+Death

+Cloquet died in Montainville, Yvelines on 2 November 1981, at the age of 57.